odos-xyz/odos-examples/odos-widgets/create-react-app/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [`create-react-app`](https://github.com/facebook/create-react-app).

 ## Getting Started